 Identify Unique Selling Points

-Through market research and data analysis, companies must pinpoint what differentiates explicitly and elevates their brand above competitors.
+Through market research and data analysis, companies must pinpoint what differentiates them explicitly and elevates their brand above competitors.
 It involves evaluating all aspects of the business model, from product or service offerings to customer experience.

 Identifying a clear value proposition helps drive brand repositioning efforts.
 Whether slightly modifying the logo, fully rebranding products, or restructuring business units, companies must understand the core strengths to focus the rebrand on.